hyosung11/Launch-School/Courses/journal.md

 08:14 Time to study after I check on my checks for BCSOA.

 09:10 Reviewed Joe's severance agreement.
 Deposited checks.
 Certified for UI benefits.
 Time to study now and get ready for the study group.

+11:56 I spent hours on that single problem from the study group to now.